YING ZHANG , MANDARIN INSTRUCTOR

 JAMES “JAKE; GERMAN INSTRUCTOR

-During my time at the College of Charleston, I was actively involved in CisternYard Media, serving as Managing Editor and later Editor-in-Chief of Miscellany, the college’s undergraduate literary and arts journal.
-In this role, I helped oversee the organization, editing, and publication of the university’s annual literary magazine.
+During his time at the College of Charleston, Jake was actively involved with CisternYard Media, where he served as Managing Editor and later Editor-in-Chief of Miscellany, the college’s undergraduate literary magazine.

-Outside of teaching, I enjoy reading and traveling, and I love exploring new cultures through language and literature.
-I am excited to share the German language and culture with my students and help them develop curiosity and confidence in learning.
+Outside of teaching, Jake enjoys reading and music, and he loves exploring cultures through language, literature, and film.
+He is excited to share the German language and culture with his students and inspire curiosity and confidence in their language-learning journey.